-“Interesting as that is,” Caleb butted in, “I doubt the kind of people looking to join a gang have the same grasp of history as you, Miles.”
+“Interesting as that is,” Caleb butted in, “I doubt the kind of people looking to join a gang have the same interest in history that you do, Miles.”

 “Yeah.
 Jesus, I forget sometimes that while I was pissing away my time at school you lot actually managed to learn a few things.”
 James grunted.

 Caleb shook his head.
 “Don’t lump me with Miles.
 I didn’t learn shit.
-And I certainly don’t need the pressure of having to entertain you guys with my endless knowledge of useless factoids.”
+And I certainly don’t need the pressure of having to entertain you guys with my endless knowledge and useless factoids.”

 Mile’s laughed along with the rest of his friends, but he couldn’t help but feel a little embarrassed.
-Ever since he’d noticed that none of the other kids at his public school shared his interest in learning, he’d tried to downplay the amount of effort he’d put into his classes.
-Even so, he still managed to stand out.
-And standing out was almost never a good idea.
+Ever since he’d noticed that none of the other kids at his school had shared his interest in learning, he’d tried to downplay the amount of effort he’d put into his classes.
+Even so, he’d still managed to stand out, and standing out was almost never a good idea.
 Miles certainly didn’t want the kind of attention it could bring down on him.
 Overachievers got offered jobs by the TRA, and then you were a pariah whether you took them up on their offer or not.